Last Updated on October 14, 2021 by Rat Race Running

 On some days, you feel very productive and can aim for a yearly promotion.

-But on most days, you are thinking that being a blogger or vlogger who travels the world is the life you want to have.
+But on most days, you think that being a blogger or vlogger who travels the world is the life you want to have.

 8. You feel disconnected from your peers and family.